-2020 Business Plans and Budget Overview
+1. 2020 Business Plans and Budget Overview

-- 1.1 This report provides key recommendations regarding the 2020 Regional Property Tax Supported Business Plans and Budgets for General Purposes, Solid Waste Management and Durham Region Transit.
-The 2020 Business Plans and Budgets and the recommendations herein represent the culmination of a significant effort by Regional staff to develop a budget focused on front line programs and services for Durham Region residents and businesses which ensures service levels are maintained in response to reductions in provincial funding while making responsible and strategic investments in key priority areas.
-The 2020 Business Plans and Budgets represent a net property tax budgetary increase of 2.2 per cent, lower than the overall 2.5 per cent guideline approved by Regional Council through Finance Report # 2019-F-44. - 1.2 The recommended 2020 Business Plans and Budgets represent total gross expenditures of \$1,441.1 million (\$1,124 million operating and \$317.0 million capital), requiring a 2020 tax levy of \$696.8 million (\$530.2 million for operating and \$166.6 million for capital). - 1.3 The recommended 2020 property tax increase of 2.2 per cent achieves an affordable, responsible tax increase for business and residential property owners and gives consideration to continued reassessment increases being phased-in.
-The proposed 2020 Business Plans and Budgets maintains core service levels while responding to significant reductions in provincial funding, meets service needs for a growing Region and provides for strategic investments to support the following key priority areas, namely: - Respond to Growth and Affordability Pressures and Support the Vulnerable Sector - Innovate and Modernize Operations and Administration - Accommodate Ongoing Legislative and Regulatory Changes - Invest in Infrastructure Renewal - 1.4 Many of the strategic investments in the proposed 2020 Business Plans and Budgets are focused on enhancing front line services to residents including: - Enhancing emergency coverage along the 401 corridor with 12 new paramedics and a new 24 hour ambulance; - Continuation of paramedic Incident Response Unit (IRU) through evening hours enhancing opportunities for ACP response to critical calls; - Supporting seniors through the implementation of the Ontario Seniors Dental program; - Addressing poverty and social infrastructure of Durham communities through increased investments to reduce and eliminate homelessness; - Developing a Master Housing Strategy and completing a Portfolio Review of the DRLHC housing stock, including investing additional funds to meaningfully advance the outcomes from these reviews and achieve Council's affordable housing targets;
+- 1.1 This report provides a summary of the 2020 Approved Regional Property Tax Supported Business Plans and Budgets for General Purposes, Solid Waste Management and Durham Region Transit.
+The 2020 Business Plans and Budgets reflect a budget focused on front line programs and services for Durham Region residents and businesses which ensures service levels are maintained in response to reductions in provincial funding while making responsible and strategic investments in key priority areas.
+The Approved 2020 Business Plans and Budgets represent a net property tax budgetary increase of 2.42 per cent, lower than the overall 2.5 per cent guideline approved by Regional Council through Finance Report # 2019-F-44. - 1.2 The Approved 2020 Business Plans and Budgets represent total gross expenditures of \$1,442.6 million (\$1,125.4 million operating and \$317.2 million capital), requiring a 2020 tax levy of \$698.3 million (\$531.5 million for operating and \$166.8 million for capital). - 1.3 The approved 2020 property tax increase of 2.42 per cent achieves an affordable, responsible tax increase for business and residential property owners and gives consideration to continued reassessment increases being phased-in.
+The approved 2020 Business Plans and Budgets maintains core service levels while responding to significant reductions in provincial funding, meets service needs for a growing Region and provides for strategic investments to support the following key priority areas, namely: - Respond to Growth and Affordability Pressures and Support the Vulnerable Sector - Innovate and Modernize Operations and Administration - Accommodate Ongoing Legislative and Regulatory Changes - Invest in Infrastructure Renewal - 1.4 Many of the strategic investments in the approved 2020 Business Plans and Budgets are focused on enhancing front line services to residents including: - Enhancing emergency coverage along the 401 corridor with 12 new paramedics and a new 24 hour ambulance; - Continuation of paramedic Incident Response Unit (IRU) through evening hours enhancing opportunities for ACP response to critical calls; - Investing \$1.5 million for an additional 20 front line police officers - Supporting seniors through the implementation of the Ontario Seniors Dental program; - Addressing poverty and social infrastructure of Durham communities through increased investments to reduce and eliminate homelessness; - Developing a Master Housing Strategy and completing a Portfolio Review of the DRLHC housing stock, including investing additional funds to meaningfully advance the outcomes from these reviews and achieve Council's affordable housing targets;

-- Additional front line staff at the Region's long-term care homes including personal support workers, a nurse practitioner, a registered practical nurse and a recreational programmer - Prioritizing investments in climate change, innovation and diversity initiatives - Investing in transit service enhancements across the network; and - Improving road safety though the implementation of various Vision Zero initiatives. - 1.5 The following table provides a high-level overview of the 2020 recommended budget which represents a net property tax impact of 2.2 per cent or approximately \$59 for the Region-wide average residential home after assessment growth. - In 2020, provincial funding has been reduced in a number of program and service areas.
+- Additional front line staff at the Region's long-term care homes including personal support workers, a nurse practitioner, a registered practical nurse and a recreational programmer - Prioritizing investments in climate change, innovation and diversity initiatives - Investing in transit service enhancements across the network; and - Improving road safety though the implementation of various Vision Zero initiatives. - 1.5 The following table provides a high-level overview of the 2020 budget which represents a net property tax impact of 2.42 per cent or approximately \$65 for the Region-wide average residential home after assessment growth. - 1.6 In 2020, provincial funding has been reduced in a number of program and service areas.
 Regional Council, through the setting of the 2020 budget guideline, provided for increased Regional tax levy, where possible, to ensure program and service levels were maintained.
 The provincial funding reductions for 2020 total \$3.6 million and have been offset by an increase in property tax funding of approximately 0.53 per cent.

-Recommended 2020 Budget
+Approved 2020 Budget